-No serious Grade 3 or 4 hepatic events or any serious injection site or other adverse events occurred in either treatment group.
-The most common reported side effect (12%) was immediate injection site reaction (redness, soreness) and fatigue (7%), with no statistically significant differences between the groups (Table 3).
-The study did not evaluate non-fatal opioid overdoses.
-One participant in the XR-NTX group experienced a fatal opioid overdose 128 days after his last injection, but was determined not to be a study-related treatment serious adverse event by the Yale School of Medicine IRB, correctional system IRBs, Baystate Medical Center IRB, Alkermes Inc. review board, or by NIDA.
+No serious grade 3 or 4 hepatic events or any serious injection site or other adverse events occurred in either treatment group.
+The most common reported side effect (13%) was immediate injection site reaction (redness, soreness) and fatigue (8%), with no statistically significant differences between the groups (Table 3).
+The study did not evaluate nonfatal opioid overdoses.
+One participant in the XR-NTX group experienced a fatal opioid overdose 128 days after his last injection, but was determined not to be a study-related treatment serious adverse event by the Yale School of Medicine IRB, correctional system IRBs, significant (P = 0.041).